jamesquinlan/dsc-techstack/topics/vim.md

-### Command mode
-The default mode.
-Commands include: commands in this mode like copy, paste, delete, replace, etc.  Vim command without a colon are excuted in command mode.

 ### Insert mode
 Used to enter and edit text.
-The current mode is show at the bottom left corner of the window.
+The current mode is shown at the bottom left corner of the window.
 To switch from default command to insert mode press ```i``` key.

-To exit insert mode use the escape key, ```esc```.
+To exit insert mode, use the escape key, ```esc```.

 ### Command mode

+The default mode.
+Commands include commands in this mode like copy, paste, delete, replace, etc.  Vim commands without a colon are executed in command mode.
 Enter command mode with ```:``` from Normal mode.
 Functionalities in this mode include opening, saving, and closing files.
 Common commands in this mode include:
 - ```:q``` quit and close window
 - ```:w``` save (write) buffer